 Phew!
 I hope that was everything.

 In the end, you will need to call each dealer and ADT corporate themselves to get the best deal you are looking for.
-I know for a fact that you cannot lose by going directly through ADT, but you may have to invest in it depending on the promotions they have available.
+I know for a fact that you cannot lose by going directly through ADT.
+You may have to invest in it depending on the promotions they have available.

 I rated ADT at 8.5/10 for two reasons: